Honors College (HONR)

 Offered As Demand Warrants

-The single greatest part of the Honors education at UAF is the student's capstone project, which uniquely defines them as a scholar.
-In recognition of the value of the capstone project, and to support each student's goal to successfully complete their capstone project, the sequence of Honors Capstone courses is recommended for Honors students.
-This course is the last in the sequence.
-Students in this course will present their work to an audience of their peers, and practice the skills of posing substantive questions to speakers outside their own fields.
+To support each Honors student's goal to successfully complete their capstone project, the sequence of Honors Capstone courses is recommended.
+Students in this last course will present their work to an audience of their peers, and practice the skills of posing substantive questions to speakers outside their own fields.

-Prerequisites: HONR F381; HONR F382; WRTG F211X, WRTG F212X, WRTG F213X or WRTG F214X; COJO F141X or COJO F131X; enrollment in the Honors College.
+Prerequisites: COM F141X or COM F131X; HONR F381; HONR F382; WRTG F211X, WRTG F212X, WRTG F213X or WRTG F214X; enrollment in the Honors College.

-Recommended: Honors sections of WRTG F211X, WRTG F212X, WRTG F213X or WRTG F214X and of COJO F141X.
+Recommended: Honors sections of WRTG F211X, WRTG F212X, WRTG F213X or WRTG F214X and of COM F141X.

 Lecture + Lab + Other: 1 + 0 + 0